TKMM-Team/Tkmm-Wiki/wwwroot/docs/using-mods/index.md

     <img width="650" src="./images/UseMods_07_02.png">
 </p>

-After choosing the correct SD card from the dropdown, simply click `Export` and wait for the merge to complete.
+After choosing the correct SD card from the dropdown, simply click `Export` and wait for the operation to complete.

 > [!WARNING]
 > Any existing `romfs` or `exefs` folders will be permanently deleted from `atmosphere/contents/0100F2C0115B6000`.